4.3. Visualization Views Overview

 The Render Window splitting feature will create a new view and place it next to the existing one (the placement of the copy depends on whether you split horizontally or vertically).
 There are two options for splitting.
 The Render View option will create a new render window for visualization the data and the Spreadsheet View option will create a new spreadsheet view for viewing the raw data in a table format.
 You can split as many times as you like.
 You can resize the view after splitting by hovering over the space that separates two views until the mouse icon changes, then left-click and hold while dragging the mouse back and forth to reach the desired sizing.
 The new views will have the data hidden by default.
 You can turn on/show the data in the view by clicking on the view you would like the data to appear in and clicking the closed eye icon ( eye closed ) next to the data view item in the tree until it appears open ( eye open ).
 Click the icon again to hide the data.

 Before continuing, it is important to know how to identify the current view and what that means as far as the options available in the Render Properties view (located to the right of the Visualization tab by default).
 The current view is signified by a blue (dark theme) or orange (light theme) border.
 By default, there will only be one view and it will be selected as the current one.
 The details shown in the Render Properties view represents the data for the current Render Window.
 This means that if you have performed a split you can click back and forth between multiple Render Windows and the data in the Render Properties view will change to match that of the current Render Window.
+Additionally, if only one data view is visible in the newly selected view, it will be automatically selected in the tree and its settings panel will appear immediately (see Automatic Selection When Switching Views for details).

 • The Split Horizontally Button ( Split Horizontally Button ): This will put the new view horizontally next to the current view